 In light of our opportunistic investment strategy, it is possible that one or more sales of our properties may be considered "prohibited transactions" under the Internal Revenue Code.
 Any subdivision of property, such as the sale of condominiums, would almost certainly be considered such a prohibited transaction.
-See "Federal Income Tax Considerations - Taxation of Plymouth Opportunity REIT - Prohibited Transactions" on page 137.
-If we are deemed to have engaged in a "prohibited transaction" (i.e., we sell a property held by us primarily for sale in the ordinary course of our trade or business) all net income that we derive from such sale would be subject to a 100% penalty tax.
+See "Federal Income Tax Considerations - Taxation of Plymouth Opportunity REIT - Prohibited Transactions" (i.e., we sell a property held by us primarily for sale in the ordinary course of our trade or business) all net income that we derive from such sale would be subject to a 100% penalty tax.
 The Internal Revenue Code sets forth a safe harbor for REITs that wish to sell property without risking the imposition of the 100% penalty tax.
 A principal requirement of the safe harbor is that the REIT must hold the applicable property for not less than two years prior to its sale.
-See "Federal Income Tax Considerations - Taxation of Plymouth Opportunity REIT - Prohibited Transactions" on page 137.
+See "Federal Income Tax Considerations - Taxation of Plymouth Opportunity REIT - Prohibited Transactions" elsewhere in this prospectus.
 Given our opportunistic investment strategy, the sale of one or more of our properties may not fall within the prohibited transaction safe harbor.